 The artist’s unique set of skills and worldwide view have made him an ideal partner for the Sacred Art Pilgrim Collection in developing defining images for church art shows on social themes.
 For an exhibition of contemporary Advent art, Forte came up with a gritty, streetwise variation on traditional manger scenes in his mixed media drawing, Urban Nativity, where trash collectors stand in for the shepherds and the Virgin Mary keeps watch over the Baby Jesus, asleep in a tire in front of a tenderloin flop house, a poignant pose suggested by a newspaper photo of a mother and child during a famine in Somalia, tacked up on the wall of the artist’s studio.

-In a drawing Forte produced for the Advent art show, Family in Flight, looking at the Flight into Egypt narrative in the context of current immigration issues, we see the silhouette of Joseph, Mary, the Baby Jesus, and a donkey from traditional imagery on the theme outlined against an ominous backdrop of jumbled warning signs, barbed wire, and cyclone fencing.
+In a drawing Forte produced for the Advent art show, Holy Family Immigration, looking at the Flight into Egypt narrative in the context of current immigration issues, we see the silhouette of Joseph, Mary, the Baby Jesus, and a donkey from traditional imagery on the theme outlined against an ominous backdrop of jumbled warning signs, barbed wire, and cyclone fencing.
 It is an appropriately compelling visual response to the question I posed the artist about what might have happened had the Holy Family been denied entry into Egypt.
 Says Forte:“When Christianity is stretched to include all nations and denominations it functions as it should; when it becomes nationalistic it suffers under the spirit of fear."

 During the past two decades, Forte has reconnected through his art with the homeland he left as a child of three, taking part in five shows in the Philippines, including a exhibition in Bacolod, capital of the Negros Occidental province, featuring twelve Filipino variations by Forte of the Madonna and Child.
 For a group exhibition in the historic city of Cebu of works made on traditional hand-woven Abaca cloth, Forte created a triptych of the Holy Trinity with simple black mark-making, where God the Father stands in a dugout canoe surveying a sea rich in aquatic life, while Christ casts a fishing net, and a feminine Holy Spirit bears an offering of fruit.
 In works of this kind, Forte amply illustrates that geographic borders may limit the flow of people but never artistic inspiration.